 As long as you created a valid legal will according to the state in which you live, then the will is valid in any state where you die.
 When you move to a different state, review that state's laws regarding how to make wills legal and marital property (if you're married).
 Most likely, you will find that your will is still valid.
 However, if that state has different requirements, you should revise your will accordingly.

 For example, Tess lived in Texas where she created a valid legal will.
 She then decided to move to Vermont.
 Tess checked with Vermont's requirements on what makes wills legal, and discovered that she needed a third witness, when she only had two in Texas.
 Therefore, Tess revised her will and used three witnesses, rather than two.

 A defective will may not be discovered until it is too late to fix.
 Once you are dead and gone you won't be able to explain what you meant, or correct mistakes.
-Contact a local attorney for a free initial case assessment to discuss your estate planning and how they can help ensure that your estate is distributed in an orderly fashion according to your wishes.
+Contact a local estate planning attorney, who can help ensure that your estate is distributed in an orderly fashion according to your wishes.